ayushshrivastv/Cosmic-Loop/Documentation/getting-started.md

-# Getting Started with Cosmic Loop
+# Getting Started with Solana OpenAPI

-This guide will help you set up and run Cosmic Loop on your local development environment, and prepare it for production deployment.
+This guide will help you set up and run Solana OpenAPI on your local development environment, and prepare it for production deployment.

 ## Prerequisites